timheilman/scorebridge-cloud/README.md

 ### Updating graphql-based typescript types

-Although it is checked in, `appsync.d.ts` is a generated file.
+`appsync.d.ts` is a generated file saved in the submodule.

 Use `npm run gql-types-codegen` to generate typescript types from the gql schema.